Neehan/schema-search/README.md

 Each strategy performs its own initial ranking, then optionally applies CrossEncoder reranking if `reranker.model` is configured.
 Set `reranker.model` to `null` to disable reranking.

 ## Performance Comparison
+Embedding model ~90 MB, reranker ~155 MB (if enabled).
+Actual process memory depends on Python runtime and dependencies.

 ![Strategy Comparison](img/strategy_comparison.png)

-Tested on a database with 26 tables using the sample `config.yml`:
+Tested on a database with 26 tables using the sample `config.yml`.

 ### With Reranker (`Alibaba-NLP/gte-reranker-modernbert-base`)